-Astronomer Giovanni Cassini is associated with a number of scientific discoveries and projects, including the Cassini-Huygens spacecraft that was launched in 1997 and continues to transmit images from Saturn.
+Astronomer Giovanni Cassini is associated with a number of scientific discoveries and projects, including the first observations of Saturn's moons.
+For this reason, the Cassini spacecraft that launched in 1997 and plunged into the planet in 2017 was named after him..

 Born on June 8, 1625, in Perinaldo, Republic of Genoa (now Italy), he was given the name Giovanni Domenico by his parents, Jacopo Cassini and Julia Crovesi.
 However he also used the name Gian Domenico Cassini, and after he moved to France as an adult, he changed his name to the French version — Jean-Dominique Cassini.
 To add to the perplexity, he was the first of the well-known Cassini family of astronomers and is sometimes referred to as Cassini I.